pydantic/pydantic/docs/blog/pydantic-v2.md

 3. Work on getting pydantic V1.10 out - basically merge all open PRs that are finished
 4. Release pydantic V1.10
 5. Delete all stale PRs which didn't make it into V1.10, apologise profusely to their authors who put their valuable time into pydantic only to have their PRs closed :pray:
+   (and explain when and how they can rebase and recreate their PR)
-6. Rename `master` to `main`, seems like a good time to do this
+7. Rename `master` to `main`, seems like a good time to do this
-7. Change the main branch of pydantic to target V2
+8. Change the main branch of pydantic to target V2
-8. Start tearing pydantic code apart and see how many existing tests can be made to pass
+9. Start tearing pydantic code apart and see how many existing tests can be made to pass
-9. Rinse, repeat
+10. Rinse, repeat
-10. Release pydantic V2 :tada:
+11. Release pydantic V2 :tada:

 Plan is to have all this done by the end of October, definitely by the end of the year.